dmnfarrell/dmnfarrell.github.io/_posts/2023-09-15-wgs-snp-clustering.markdown

 ## Example

 After running the above the final `ST2` table (a dataframe) looks like this.
 You can see how the strain names are made up of each cluster label.
 The actual strain names are up to the end user and could be changed by customising the `clustering.generate_strain_names` method.
 Cluster labels are assigned starting from 1 in the order the clustering alogrithm finds the data so they are arbitrary.
-In this case the higher threshold cluster levels are all the same so some are redundant.
+In this case the higher threshold cluster levels are all the same because of the narrow set of samples.

 <div style="width: auto;">
  <a href="/img/snp_clustering_table.png"> <img class="small-scaled" src="/img/snp_clustering_table.png"></a>
   <p class="caption"></p>
 </div>

-We can visualise the result using the trees we made above.
+We can visualise the result using trees derived from the alignments.
 This lets us see the relationship of the clusters more easily.
 The tree is a neighbour-joining tree derived from the SNP distance matrix.
 The same tree is on the right with the strain names.
 The clusters are at the snp12 threshold.

 ### Run 1